Garden entrance fees

 Access for Wheelchair users:

-Visitors in wheelchairs are urged to have assistance when they visit the areas of the Garden on the steep upper slopes, such as the Tree Canopy Walkway, Fynbos Walk, Van Riebeeck’s Hedge and Camphor Avenue.
-Please see this map for wheelchair accessible routes to the Tree Canopy walkway.
+Visitors in wheelchairs will need assistance when they visit the areas of the Garden on the steep upper slopes, such as the Tree Canopy Walkway, Fynbos Walk, Protea Garden, Erica Garden, Van Riebeeck’s Hedge, Camphor Avenue and the concert area.

-Please note that the Mathews Rockery, Cycad Amphitheatre, Arboretum and Pelargonium Garden, have steps or mulch paths and very steep gradients and are not accessible to wheelchairs.
+Please note the Mathews Rockery, Cycad Amphitheatre, Arboretum and Pelargonium Koppie, have steps and/or rock or mulch paths and very steep gradients and are not accessible to wheelchairs.

 Parking bays for wheelchair users and stop-and-drop zones are provided at Gates 1 and 2.
 There is a stop-and-drop zone at Gate 3, and wheelchair users are advised to ask a companion to ask the ticket control clerk to open the vehicle gate for them.